How I Met Your Mother: Season 8

 Ted visits Robin on the day of her wedding to Barney, causing him to remember how he and Victoria ran away from her wedding to be together.
 The summer is spent with Ted, Barney, and Robin enjoying their current relationships; however, all subsequently break up with their partners.
-Victoria splits up with Ted over his friendship with Robin, Barney and Quinn break up due to their inability to trust each other, and Robin breaks up with Nick realizing his immaturity.
+Barney and Quinn break up due to their inability to trust each other, Victoria splits up with Ted over his friendship with Robin, and Robin breaks up with Nick realizing his immaturity.
 Robin and Barney kiss but decide not to get together, despite Barney's wishes.
 Barney then begins dating Robin's hated co-worker Patrice (Ellen D. Williams), a relationship later exposed as a ruse to make Robin realize her true feelings for him.
 In a culminating scene, Barney proposes to Robin, who says yes.

-Marshall and Lily attempt to get used to being parents, which causes a brief estrangement from the gang as Baby Marvin takes up the majority of their time.
+Marshall and Lily attempt to get used to being parents, which causes a brief estrangement from the gang as baby Marvin takes up the majority of their time.
 Lily's father Mickey becomes Marvin's nanny, freeing the two up to spend more time with their friends.
 The Captain, ex-husband of Ted's old girlfriend Zoey, offers Lily a job as an art consultant after she identifies a painting that made a huge profit for him.
 Lily accepts, happy to finally achieve her dream of having a job in the art industry, while Marshall decides to apply to become a judge.
 The Captain offers Lily a year's work in Rome, which she accepts with Marshall's blessing.
 However, just before Barney and Robin's wedding, Marshall is informed that his application to become a judge has been granted, a development that would require them to stay in the US.